 Does this help the online buyer?
 Does it inform them, enlighten them, and, ultimately, help them make a purchase decision?

-If you start from square one using this approach, you’re already on the ideal path to writing amazing product descriptions for SEO.
+If you start from square one using this approach, you’re already on the ideal path to writing SEO-optimized product descriptions.

 Here’s a good example.
 Does this writer know anything about the winter boots they’re describing?

 This description could be referring to any winter boots.
-Worse, it doesn’t connect to the buyer’s information need.
-It’s heavy on features, but light on benefits…
+It doesn’t connect to the buyer’s information need.
+It’s heavy on features, but light on benefits.

 You may be jazzed about your products’ features and ready to shout them from the rooftops, but all your buyers care about are the benefits.

 Here’s the difference:

 Features are impersonal.
 Features describe what a product can do, what it looks like, or how it works without relating those things to the buyer.
 Features are great, but why should the buyer care?

 Let’s return to the above winter boots for an example of an entirely features-driven product description: